-Smooth rough edges smooth with an angle grinder.
+Smooth rough edges with an angle grinder.
 It’s also important to grind away any paint or rust.
 Wire-feed welders work best on clean metal.

 Leave a gap

 Metal from the wire is being added to the weld and will mound up a bit.
-If you’re welding a butt joint that you want to look good, leave a small gap, at least the thickness of the wire, to minimize the buildup.
+If you’re learning how to weld a butt joint that you want to look good, leave a small gap, at least the thickness of the wire, to minimize the buildup.
 Grinding right angles into the abutting surfaces will also create room for the wire and lower the profile of the bead.
 This wasn’t a crucial step on this project because these welds are on the bottom of the shelves and won’t be seen.

-Ground the metal
+How to weld: Ground the metal

 Workpieces need to be grounded in order to complete the circuit and create an arc.
 If your workspace is a metal table, the ground clamp can be attached to the table, but if it’s a wood table, the clamp needs to be attached directly to the workpiece.